hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Also the internal/program evaluation of =expression remains in the nvalue_expr (previous \_nvalue)

 Stop python snippets from running in uncontrolled way, if desired.
 Its also the default.
-[DONE] Add a cmdline arg to open up python eval.
+[DONE] Add a cmdline arg to open up python eval so that bit more varied set of python expressions can be run from a cell.

 Dont cache None/Empty cells in calculation cdata cache.
 Sacrifice bit of processing speed for memory.